ryderbelserion/Shopkeepers/README.md

   * modules/v1_7_R1/src/main/java
   * ...
 * Under **Java Build Path > Library** click on **Add External JARs...** and add the needed CraftBukkit.jar files for the modules above.
 Information on how to get them: https://www.spigotmc.org/wiki/spigot/
-* After that you can create the plugin for example by right-clicking the project and selecting **Export > Java > JAR file** or another recommened way.
+* After that you can create the plugin for example by right-clicking the project and selecting **Export > Java > JAR file** or another recommended way.